litchipi/blog/posts/nix/attempt_nixos_secrets.md

 > This is heavily based on [Xe's work on a similar subject][xe_article], check out the post for more details, and many thanks to her for writing it !

+This first section is a *simple presentation* for the concept, the following parts are **much more technical** and provide an example of implementation of such system.

+You are advised to be able to read easily NixOS configurations, and data manipulation, *Nix* code in order to go through the technical parts.

 ## Presenting the workflow